pengwubj/mynote/EFFORTS/NaviSim.md

 		r : no. of parity bits to added
 18. Use of L1 Instruction cache, Variable cache, Scalar cache.
 19. What are cache Invalidation instructions?
+	 - used to ensure data coherence across different processing units and cache levels.
+	 - explicitly mark cache lines as invalid
+	 - forcing subsequent accesses to fetch the data from a higher level cache or main memory.
+	 - Data Coherence?
+		- refers to the consistency and uniformity of data across different systems and datasets,
+		- ensuring that all instances of shared data reflect the same values and logical relationships.
 20. [[Cache stale]]
 	 - Cache staleness refers to the condition where cached data is considered outdated or expired but is still retained in the cache for potential use.
 	 - caching strategies that aim to improve application performance and reliability by allowing systems to serve stale data when fresh data is unavailable.
 	 - TTL(Time to Live) decides how long the content can be served fresh.
+21.

 ---